kinode-dao/kinode/README.md

 - CTRL+C or CTRL+D to shutdown node
 - CTRL+V to toggle verbose mode, which is on by default

 - CTRL+J to toggle debug mode
 - CTRL+S to step through events in debug mode

+- CTRL+L to toggle logging mode, which writes all terminal output to the `.terminal_log` file.
+Off by default, this will write all events and verbose prints with timestamps.

 - CTRL+A to jump to beginning of input
 - CTRL+E to jump to end of input